Custom connector editor interface

 1. General Connector information

-The first section contains overall information about the connector itself.
-That is, its name, version, author, website URL, description and icon.
-This information can be modified at any time.
+This section contains general information about the connector: its name, version, author, website URL, description, and icon.

 CustomConnector17